apostrophecms/docs/docs/reference/modules/asset.md

 </AposCodeBlock>

 To split files within a single `ui/src` folder into multiple bundles, assign each file separately with a property:value pair for each file.

+Bundles in Vite can be controlled through the configuration options.

 ### hmr
 Hot Module Replacement (HMR) automatically updates your browser when you make changes to your code, without requiring a full page refresh.
 The `hmr` option controls which parts of your application use this feature: